Primica/Primica/README.md

 ###

-<p align="left">Recently, I have joined a collective of developers called "Recode Studios".
+<p align="left">Recently, I have joined a collective of developers called "Kill On Sight".
 Our main focus is developing custom Discord bots.<br><br>These bots assist in managing Discord communities, automating repetitive tasks, and adding a sense of joy to user interactions.
 This experience has sharpened my skills and yielded the opportunity to learn from my talented peers.</p>

 ###